Kodular/Documentation/docs/components/drawing-and-animation/canvas.md

 |:----:|:-------:|
 |number|None|

-Specifies the component's horizontal width as a percentage   of the Width of its parent Component.
+Specifies the component's horizontal width as a percentageof the Width of its parent Component.